 Johnny “Joey” Jones

-Currently, Jones serves as a senior policy advisor to many military initiatives and VSOs.
-He also shares his experiences as a motivational speaker and leadership consultant.
-Most recently Jones co-designed and piloted a Warrior Week military transition program as the senior advisor to military programming at Zac Brown’s Camp Southern Ground.
+Prior to joining Fox News, Jones helped design and piloted a Warrior Week military transition program as the senior advisor to military programming at Zac Brown’s Camp Southern Ground.

 Jones currently serves on the Board of Directors for the national nonprofit Boot Campaign, which serves the health and wellness of the veteran community through a pipeline of treatment resources.

 Jones resides near Newnan, Georgia, just outside Atlanta, with his wife Meg, his son Joseph, their daughter Margo and their two dogs Chief and Tucker.

 In his spare time, Jones is a novice woodworker, an avid hunter, and dedicated college football and Atlanta Braves fan.
 Go Dawgs, and God Bless America!